 The exhibition presents works from the Daimler Art Collection as well as loans from German and international collections.

-Further works related to seriel formations from the Daimler Art Collection by
+Further works from the Daimler Art Collection related to serial formations by:

-Karl-Heinz Adler (D), Hal Busse (D), Hermann Glöckner (D), Hanne Darboven (D), Karl Gerstner (CH), Rolf Glasmeier (D), Gerhard von Graevenitz (D), Marie-Luise Heller (D), Hans Peter Hoch (D), Heinz Mack (D), Christian Megert (CH), Christian Roeckenschuss (D), Ulrich Rückriem (D), Eckhard Schene (D), Michael Steiner (D) (Loan), Franz Erhard Walther (D)
+Karl-Heinz Adler (D), Hartmut Böhm (D), Hal Busse (D), Hanne Darboven (D), Rolf Glasmeier (D), Hermann Glöckner (D), Mathias Goeritz (D), Gerhard von Graevenitz (D), Marie-Luise Heller (D), Hans-Peter Hoch (D), Oskar Holweck (D), Heinz Mack (D), Christian Megert (CH), Christian Roeckenschuss (D), Ulrich Rückriem (D), Eckhard Schene (D), Mike Steiner (D) (Loan), Franz Erhard Walther (D)

 Curator 2017: Renate Wiehager

 Curators 1967: Paul Maenz and Peter Roehr